gyrdym/ml_algo/README.md

 - [NoNParametricRegressor.nearestNeighbor](https://github.com/gyrdym/ml_algo/blob/master/lib/src/regressor/non_parametric_regressor.dart)
 An algorithm, that makes prediction for each new observation based on first `k` closest observations from training data.
-It has quite high computational complexity, but in the same time it may catch non-linear pattern of the data.
+It has quite high computational complexity, but in the same time it may easily catch non-linear pattern of the data.

 ## Examples